 Aphids are another well-known problem in Jade plants.

-You need to be persistent with your tasks and processes to be able to resolve this issue completely.
+You must be persistent with your tasks and processes to resolve this issue completely.

 Whitefly, as the name suggests, is an insect that lives on the plant.

-It also feeds on the juices present in the leaves and branches and eventually makes the plant weaker.
+It also feeds on the juices in the leaves and branches, eventually weakening the plant.

-So, you shouldn’t find it too difficult to inspect and find them on your Jade plant.
+So, you shouldn't find it too difficult to inspect and see them on your Jade plant.

 5. White Mold